Museum Prinsenhof Delft

 The Bullet Holes

-You’ll learn everything there is to know about William of Orange and the revolt against Spain at Museum Het Prinsenhof.
+You’ll learn everything there is to know about William of Orange and the revolt against Spain at Museum Prinsenhof Delft.
 Historical objects, pieces of art and the bullet holes in the wall where William of Orange was shot, bring history back to life.
 Take this fascinating journey through Dutch history.